How to congratulate someone, even when it’s hard

 Regardless of the situation, you’ll probably never kick yourself later for behaving graciously.
-So the next time you find yourself in a decidedly un-congratulatory mood, take a few deep breaths and follow these simple steps to get through it being as uber-classy as you know you are.
+So the next time you find yourself in a decidedly un-congratulatory mood, take a few deep breaths and follow these simple steps on how to say congrats when it’s hard—and to get through it being as uber-classy as you know you are.

 Inspired?
 Create and share by tagging @hallmarkstores.